 When we work with our clients on executing their Roth conversion strategy, a common question we discuss is: “How much do you want withheld in taxes?”
-Since we custody our client investment assets with Schwab, Schwab offers the option to select the percentage of an IRA withdrawal that is remitted for taxes.
+Since we custody our client investment assets with Charles Schwab, Schwab offers the option to select the percentage of an IRA withdrawal that is remitted for taxes.
 Once the selection is made, Schwab remits the appropriate amount to the IRS, and it is reflected on Block 4 of the Form 1099-R that Schwab issues at the end of the year.

 But this selection does present 2 (or really more) ways to think about how you pay the additional taxes on your Roth conversions: